A Hitman Jake story by Preston Pairo

 Jake, meanwhile, waited as patiently as possible, glad he’d never been a father so as to have to stare into space while his child—heaven forbid, children—ran around a playground in some city park.

-“On talk radio,” Adair said to Loiza at one point, “they talk about umpires’ mistakes being another human element of sports.
+“On talk radio,” Adair said to Loiza at one point, “they talk about the human element being a part of sports.
+And it is, but that’s the players.
+Not umpires or referees.
 They make it sound like an umpire’s wrong call is like a dropped pass or ground ball through a shortstop’s legs.
 It’s not.
 The umpire isn’t a player.
 He’s an adjudicator.
 He’s God on the field.
 He says what was right or wrong.
 Safe or out.
 And so often he’s wrong—look at this.”
 Adair advanced to another section deeper in his binder.
-“Over fifteen percent of the time–fifteen percent—the calls are wrong.
+“Over fifteen percent of the time—fifteen percent—the calls are wrong.
 How can that be right?”

 “It’s not,” Loiza responded.
 “It’s not at all.”